Alcoholism: Signs, Symptoms & Risks

 Someone misusing alcohol on a daily basis will often attempt to hide their drinking because of the stigma still associated with alcoholism.
 This in turn can lead to isolation and depression.

 If you’re finding that alcohol has taken priority over other important aspects of your life, such as family, friends, work and is beginning to affect your health, it’s time to seek help.
-Alcoholism is a progressive disease that can develop rapidly if not addressed with the appropriate treatment.
+Alcoholism is a progressive disease that can develop rapidly if not addressed.

 Unfortunately, many people suffering from alcohol addiction avoid seeking help because of the guilt and shame attached to this illness.
-If you’re struggling with alcoholism or feel concerned about your drinking habits or those of a loved one, it’s important to remember that you’re not alone.
-While seeking help may initially feel overwhelming, treatment for alcoholism is available in many forms, whether you choose inpatient treatment, free drug and alcohol services or support groups.
+If you’re struggling with alcoholism or feel concerned about your drinking habits or those of a loved one, remember that you’re not alone.
+While seeking help may initially feel overwhelming, treatment for alcohol addiction is available in many forms, whether you choose outpatient treatment, free drug and alcohol services or support groups.

 Services we offer:

 - Outpatient addiction therapy online

 - Continuing care after inpatient treatment